arvind-ahluwalia/enterprise-ai-case-studies/README.md

 All examples abstract away client identity, proprietary data, and implementation detail while preserving the **decision logic, tradeoffs, and operating principles**.

-## Where do agentic decisions create value?
+## Where do agentic decisions materially improve outcomes?
 Enterprise AI work is often difficult to demonstrate publicly due to:
 - Client confidentiality
 - Proprietary IP